What options are there for you when looking to retire? The three main ones are to sell, pass the company down to family or to shut it down completely.

 Those Gen Xers and millennials who do want to start a business will not want to take over one they feel is antiquated.
 A lot of businesses now have an online offering, or machines to automate the process, and this is changing how business is done.
 As such, the younger generations may not want to go into a business in an industry that will not be around for

-THERE ARE LESS YOUNG ENTREPRENEURS THAN PRECEDING GENERATIONS
+THERE ARE FEWER YOUNG ENTREPRENEURS THAN PRECEDING GENERATIONS

 Entrepreneurship is rising for one generation – but this is the over 55s.
 The younger generations tend not to be starting their own businesses due to the overwhelming cost and are instead finding other ways to free themselves from business bureaucracy through the gig economy – so taking jobs as a courier or driver for example, ‘working’ for companies such as Deliveroo or Uber.